torjush/ML_code_exercises/README.md

 # ML_code_exercises
-Code for solving the assignments in the course "Machine Learning"(IN4320) at TU Delft.
-Spring 2018
+Code for solving the assignments in the course IN4320 Machine Learning at TU Delft, Spring 2018